core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     * If a pair P2 is not found, the peer A has to use alternative ways to establish a first OSCORE Security Context CTX\_NEW with the other peer B, e.g., by running the EDHOC protocol.
 After that, if A is a CAPABLE device, it stores on disk the OSCORE Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

+Following a state loss (e.g., due to a reboot), a device MUST first complete a successful KUDOS execution (with either of the workflows) before exchanging OSCORE-protected application data with another peer.
+An exception is a CAPABLE device implementing a functionality for safely reusing old keying material, such as the one defined in {{Section B.1 of RFC8613}}.

 ### Selection of KUDOS Mode {#no-fs-signaling}

 During a KUDOS execution, the two peers agree on whether to perform the key update procedure in FS mode or no-FS mode, by leveraging the "No Forward Secrecy" bit, 'p', in the 'x' byte of the OSCORE Option value of the KUDOS messages (see {{ssec-oscore-option-extensions}}).
 The 'p' bit practically determines what OSCORE Security Context to use as CTX\_OLD during the KUDOS execution, consistently with the indicated mode.